Credits and Transfers

 Your previous study must be at NZQA Level 5 or above to be considered for credit.

-Cross credit is the award of papers from a completed University of Waikato Bachelors degree to a second University of Waikato Bachelors degree.
+Cross-credit is the award of papers from a completed University of Waikato Bachelors degree to a second University of Waikato Bachelors degree.

-If you have completed a Bachelors degree at the University of Waikato you may apply to cross credit some of papers towards a second Bachelors degree.
+If you have completed a Bachelors degree at the University of Waikato you may apply to cross credit some of the papers towards a second Bachelors degree.
 If cross credit is awarded, the papers in question are deemed to count towards both the original qualification and the new qualification.
 Normally, no more than one-third of a qualification may be cross-credited towards a Bachelors degree.

 Please contact your Faculty or School of Study for approval if you wish to cross credit papers to another qualification.